Operation for a bulging disc

-Since a bulging disc operation may be an option worth exploring.
-However, since it does come with some risks, doctors generally suggest that you try more conservative treatments first.
-These can include rest, mild exercise, hot and cold compresses, over-the-counter pain medications, and epidural cortisone injections.
+Since a bulging disc operation involves some risks, doctors generally suggest that you try more conservative treatments first.
+These options can include rest, low-impact exercise, physical therapy, hot and cold compresses, over-the-counter pain medications, anti-inflammatories and epidural cortisone injections.

 Alternative therapies for bulging disc, such as acupuncture or chiropractic treatment, are also sometimes suggested prior to surgery.
 During an acupuncture treatment, an acupuncturist inserts long and thin needles into certain locations in the body to improve energy flow and reduce symptoms.
 Chiropractic care involves realigning the vertebrae in the back to reduce pressure on the bulging disc.